CLOSE

-What is Liskov Substitution Principle?
+What is Liskov Substitution Principle (LSP)?

 In simpler terms, this principle advocates that objects of a superclass should be replaceable with objects of its subclass without affecting the correctness of the program.